EOSIO/welcome/docs/30_getting-started-guide/25_hello-world.md

 ## Compile and Deploy

-Now that the smart contract has been successfully created, follow this section to compile and deploy the smart contract to the blockchain.
+Now that the smart contract is successfully created, follow this section to compile and deploy the smart contract to the blockchain.
 Use the EOSIO.CDT [eosio-cpp](https://developers.eos.io/manuals/eosio.cdt/latest/command-reference/eosio-cpp) command to build the `.wasm` file and a corresponding `.abi` file.

 ### Procedure to Compile and Deploy

-1. Use the `eosio-cpp` command to compile the hello.cpp file.
-Run the `eosio-cpp` command in the same folder as the hello.cpp file (or refer to the file with an absolute or relative path).
+1. Use the `eosio-cpp` command to compile the `hello.cpp` file.
+Run the `eosio-cpp` command in the same folder as the hello.cpp file (or refer to the file with an absolute or relative path):

 ```shell
 eosio-cpp -abigen -o hello.wasm hello.cpp